-14. Subject to paragraph 12, the TEC will ensure that the proportion of QE component funding received by Te Pūkenga following the 2025 QE is at least 90% of the allocation Te Pūkenga received based on the Institutes of Technology and Polytechnics' (ITPs) scores in the 2018 QE.
-The TEC will determine the dollar value of the allocation once it has the results of the 2025 QE.
+14. Subject to paragraph 12, the TEC will ensure that the proportion of QE component funding received by Te Pükenga following the next QE is at least 90% of the allocation Te Pükenga received based on the scores of the Institutes of Technology and Polytechnics (ITPs) in the 2018 QE.
+The TEC will determine the dollar value of the allocation once it has the results of the next QE.